 Here are some reasons why NPS is such a powerful tool for customer churn management.

 It tells you exactly which customers are most likely to churn, based on their experience.
-What’s more, by surveying many individuals in each customer account, B2B brands can get a sense of different sentiment within each organization.
+What’s more, by surveying many individuals in each customer account, B2B brands can get a sense of different sentiments within each organization.

 It can easily be linked to revenue.
 While revenue is not considered in the original NPS system, it’s important that you reinforce your CX analysis with financial metrics.
 As Reichheld and Burns point out, that can help you clarify earned growth and the revenue that’s at risk of churn.
 (You can find out how much you’re at risk of losing with our ROI calculator.)